docker-library/docs/ros/content.md

 ## Deployment example

-**NOTE:** This requires at least version 1.8 of Docker for networking features.
+**NOTE:** This requires the experimental version of Docker for future networking features.
 If we want our all ROS nodes to easily talk to each other, we'll can use a virtual network to connect the separate containers.
 In this short example, we'll create a virtual network, spin up a new container running `roscore` advertised as the `master` service on the new network, then spawn a message publisher and subscriber process as services on the same network.

 ### Build image